Create your own calculated metrics

 3. On the left, click Calculated metrics.

-4. Pick the metric you want to work with.
+4. Select the metric you want to work with.

-5. On the right, click a three-dot icon.
+5. On the right, click the three-dot icon.

 6. Click Edit calculated metricCopy calculated metric or Delete calculated metric.